naman-build/food-ranker/README.md

-# food & drink ranker
+# Food & Drink Ranker

 A shared, real-time food and drink vendor ranking site, built as a single self-contained file.
 No build tools or frameworks required.